New camera.

 Testing greatly drove our iterations on copy.
 I’m happy to discuss details!

-Check out the full Reframe FTU here.
+Check out the full Reframe FTU here, snapshot below:

 App Store Product Stories + Release Notes